Mincka/DMArchiver/README.md

 # DMArchiver
 A tool to archive **all** the direct messages from your private conversations on Twitter.

-### Update 2017-06-20

-Due to a recent update in Twitter HTML output, the [scripts were not working properly](https://github.com/Mincka/DMArchiver/issues/14).
-Fixed releases are [now available](https://github.com/Mincka/DMArchiver/releases/tag/0.1.2).
-Thanks to @Gorrrg. :)

 ## Introduction
 Have you ever need to retrieve old information from a chat with your friends on Twitter?
 Or maybe you would just like to backup all these cheerful moments and keep them safe.